craftcms/commerce/docs/adding-to-and-updating-the-cart.md

 Line items can have their `qty`, `note`, and `options`updated.
 They can also be removed.

-To update a lin item, submit a form array param with the name of `lineItems`, with the ID of the array key being the line item ID.
+To update a line item, submit a form array param with the name of `lineItems`, with the ID of the array key being the line item ID.

 Example: